Will Hooley

-William John E. Hooley (born 28 November 1993) is a rugby union player who plays fly-half for the San Diego Legion in Major League Rugby (MLR) and the United States.
+William John E. Hooley (born 28 November 1993) is a former rugby union player who played fly-half for the San Diego Legion in Major League Rugby (MLR) and the United States.

 Hooley previously played for the Northampton Saints, Birmingham Moseley on loan, Exeter Chiefs, Bedford Blues and Saracens Rugby Club.

 Hooley also previously represented England at the international level with two age-grade sides, winning the 2013 IRB Junior World Championship.

 Early life

 Will Hooley was born in Cambridge, and grew up playing for Cambridge Rugby Club mini and youth level teams.
 Hooley attended St John's College School and The Leys School, and began playing at the academy level with the Northampton Saints.

 Club career

 Hooley played for Bedford Blues having signed for them from Exeter Chiefs for the 2017-18 season.
 In March 2018, it was announced that Hooley had signed a one-year contract extension with the Blues, through the 2018–19 season.
 Hooley joined the Exeter Chiefs from fellow Premiership team Northampton Saints in 2015, making his debut against Clermont Auvergne in the European Rugby Champions Cup.

 He signed for Saracens ahead of the 2020–21 season.